Eta-squared

 Omega-squared

 The first version uses the terminology of regression analysis, while the second uses the terminology of ANOVA.
-We also have the following alternative form:
+Since the numerator can be expressed as

 For one-factor ANOVA in Example 3 of Basic Concepts for ANOVA, ω2 = 0.14 (as can be seen in Figure 1 of Confidence Interval for ANOVA).

-In general, omega is a more accurate measure of the effect, where ω2 = .01 is considered a small effect and ω2 = .06 and .14 are considered medium and large effects respectively.
+In general, ω2 is a more accurate measure of the effect than η2.
+Once again, ω2 = .01 is considered a small effect and ω2 = .06 and .14 are considered medium and large effects, respectively.

 Cohen’s f